 2013 Natural, sustainable materials such as cotton, jute, and leather bags appear in small numbers on the market as an alternative to plastic vs. paper bags model

-Today, we've embarked on using an old age, time-tested design and refined it by using a material that is all natural, durable, and sustainably sourced (a natural bi-product of the meat industry) because everyday we have an opportunity to vote with every action and every dollar we spend.
-We believe America was better before plastic bags replaced paper ones and that there is hope for tomorrow because well, we must.
-We’re a small batch company and we’ve put our hope in you who have helped us keep on keeping on.
+We've taken this time-tested design and refined it by using a material that is all natural, durable, and sustainably sourced (a natural bi-product of the meat industry).
 We started this company with a leather version of a paper bag because we wanted to do our part to bring back what seems like a better time in this country: pre-plastic American times when low cost, cheap disposable goods didn’t win the most votes.
 So, like most of our days, we will keep on keeping doing what can do to offer the exact opposite: real, raw, natural, well made goods using locally and domestically sourced materials.
-Ones we hope won’t even have to recycle, but someday pass along, along with the prosperity it brings to you.
-Is America ready for an all leather version of a paper bag?

 Sometimes things don't seem worth all the effort on the surface, but the joy is actually in the process.